rabbitmq/ra/README.md

 ```

 "Simple" state machines like the above can only take you so far.
+See [Ra state machine tutorial](docs/internals/STATE_MACHINE_TUTORIAL.md)
-See [doc/STATEMACHINE.md](doc/STATEMACHINE.md) for how to write a state machine by implementing the `ra_machine` behaviour.
+for how to write a state machine by implementing the `ra_machine` behaviour.

 ## Design Goals